VIKMSTR/placeholder-blog/en/Containers-macos.md

 So let's calm down again, drink some water, and clarify one thing - native as in truly NATIVE without any virtualization layer - OCI containers on Mac will never happen.
 Deal with it.
 And why?
 Because these containers are a "Linux thing".
 That means they have support directly in the Linux kernel (which btw containers share among themselves), which handles things like resource limiting using cgroups and so on.
 There's nothing like that in the Mac kernel.

->Small digression - in principle, Mac, given its BSD-like origins, should be closer to a different containerization technology - namely "jails".
+>Small note - in principle, Mac, given its BSD-like origins, should be closer to a different containerization technology - namely "jails".
 This is something somewhat similar in the BSD world - except the isolation between "jails" is much greater, so they're much more secure, but also not as flexible in terms of deployment.
 Oh, and mainly they're not compatible with OCI containers.
 Just a different world.
 Don't ask me about them, I've never really met them.

 ## But containers work for me - just not natively?